 The scattering coefficient for λ =753.75nm is an input parameter of the radiative transfer model MOMO.
-In contrast, the scattering phase function has to be expanded into a Fourier series in order to calculate azimuthally resolved radiances.
+In contrast, the scafttering phase function has to be expanded into a Fourier series in order to calculate azimuthally resolved radiances.
 Since MOMO calculations include the full information on the angular dependencies of scattering due to cloud particles, radiance measurements can be simulated for any illumination and observation geometry as well as for any atmospheric conditions.

 Several viewing conditions have to be simulated for each cloud case.
 Due to the Matrix-Operator-assumption of MOMO, the discrete zenith angles are not equidistant.
+Figure 3 demonstrates the positions of the MOMO zenith-angles for the use of 6 and 10 values.
+This Figure also shows, that at least a 10 angle resolution should be realised, because interpolation between the angles in the 6 angle mode could lead to misinterpretations.
 The discrete azimuth angles are equidistant; 17 values has been selected between 0° and 180°.
-Since the simulated radiation field is symmetric to the sun-pixelsensor-plane, only the angles in this interval have to be considered.
+Since the simulated radiation field is symmetric to the sun-pixel-sensor-plane, only the angles in this interval have to be considered.

+The radiative transfer model MOMO uses the data of Neckel and Labs (1984) as input for the solar irradiance.
 For the determination of MERIS signals in the 753.75nm band (7.5nm bandwidth) the band averaged values are used.

 Cloud optical thickness varies between 1 and 350 in the calculations.
-Figure 3 shows the number distribution of considered optical thicknesses (see Table 1).
+Figure 4 shows the number distribution of considered optical thicknesses (see Table 1).

 The range of the used surface albedos contains values from 0% to 80% in steps of 10%.
-Due to the multiscattering processes within cloud layers and a more or less isotropic irradiation at the earth surface, the assumption of an isotropic reflection at the earth's surface is sufficient for the algorithm development.
+Due to the multi-scattering processes within cloud layers and a more or less isotropic irradiation at the earth surface, the assumption of an isotropic reflection at the earth's surface is sufficient for the algorithm development.